 - Treat red lights like stop signs: meaning they must make a complete stop, but they can continue onward if the coast is clear.

 This bill aims to minimize conflicts on the road and improve traffic flow by allowing cyclists to continue moving so that motorists don’t have to wait on them.
 Intersections are often the most dangerous places for cyclists.
-There are often many cars and pedestrians at interactions that pose a great risk to them.
+There are often many cars and pedestrians at intersections that pose a great risk to them.
 With the legalization of the Idaho Stop, they can now get off intersections faster and prevent conflict and accidents.

 Prior to the implementation of House Bill 1028, Colorado laws on cyclists’ behavior at stop signs and red lights were inconsistent and varied from county to county.
 Now there is uniformity around the state.
 Furthermore, research from other states who’ve implemented the Idaho Stop suggests that House Bill 1028 will increase safety for cyclists and motorists on the road.